Mathias-Schneider/website/README.md

 ## Getting Started

-To get started with this project, just `clone`this repository.
+To get started with this project, just `clone`this repository and have fun!